 Of course, this does get you back to the doctor’s office and paying yet more office visit fees.

-Many American doctors really do become quite wealthy, although dermatology is one the lower-paid specialties, a mere $200,000 a year for dermatologists who spend most of their time on medical dermatologist up to about $2,000,000 a year for dermatologists who do cosmetic dermatology in New York or Los Angeles.
+Many American doctors really do become quite wealthy, although dermatology is one the lower-paid specialties, just a little over $200,000 a year for dermatologists5 who spend most of their time on medical dermatologist up to about $2,000,000 a year for dermatologists who do cosmetic dermatology in New York or Los Angeles.

-That $200,000 a year isn’t a whole lot while doctors are still paying off your loans—but you don’t have to buy your doctor a Rolls Royce.
+That $200,000 a year isn’t a whole lot while doctors are still paying off their loans—but you don’t have to buy your doctor a Rolls Royce.
 Don’t buy acne care products from your doctor when you can find equal or better quality products at much lower cost in stores.
-It’s not good for your financial wellbeing, and ultimately your doctor is better off creating truly original house brands of products that he or she can claim as unique.
-And if your doctor writes “prescriptions” for cosmetic products he or she also sells in-house, consider seeing another provider.
+It’s not good for your financial well-being, and ultimately your doctor is better off creating truly original house brands of products that he or she can claim as unique.
+And if your doctor writes “prescriptions” for cosmetic products he or she also sells in-house6, consider seeing another provider.